jplandry-fork/monkey365/README.md

 ```

 > [!NOTE]
-> Monkey365 is distributed as a self-contained PowerShell module and includes all required dependencies.
-No additional Microsoft PowerShell modules are required.
+> Monkey365 includes bundled dependencies and does not require additional Microsoft PowerShell modules.

 ---